TravorLZH/travorlzh.github.io/_posts/2022-09-23-number-of-integers-that-are-sum-of-two-squares.md

 ## Conclusion

-In this article, we investigated the distribution of numbers that are sum of two squares using contour integration method.
+In this article, we investigated the distribution of numbers that are a sum of two squares using the contour integration method.
 However, the case we study today is fundamentally different from those we have researched in the past.

 Instead of calculating a residue integral as in the past, we see that the main term of $N(x)$ is obtained by calculating a certain integral over a truncated Hankel contour.

 ## Notes

 In this article, the analytic continuation of $F(s)$ is achieved by factoring a square root of $\zeta(s)$.
-In the 1950s, mathematicians Selberg and Delange developed ambitious generalization of the method mentioned in this article.
+In the 1950s, mathematicians Selberg and Delange developed ambitious generalizations of the method mentioned in this article.
 Particularly, they show that _if there exists some complex $z$ such that $[\zeta(s)]^{-z}F(s)$ is analytic and $O(\tau^{1-\delta})$ in the region described in (3), then there exists a sequence $\ell_n$ such that the summatory function of the coefficients of $F(s)$ is asymptotic to_

 $$
 \sim x(\log x)^{z-1}\left\{\ell_0+{\ell_1\over\log x}+{\ell_2\over\log^2x}+{\ell_3\over\log^3x}\right\}.